Lifelines - May 2014 The official newsletter of the College of Veterinary Medicine

 Dr. Davis said the first sign of the virus is a fever greater than 101.5 degrees Fahrenheit.

-"The horse may then resolve that fever, but in another day or two the horse will have another fever spike,"
+"The horse may then resolve that fever, but in another day or two the horse will have another fever spike," Dr. Davis said.
+"Those may be the only clinical signs that the horse shows."

 The horse may also develop signs of neurological disease, which are weakness, paralysis of the hind end, urinary dysfunction and the inability to stand.